rust-lang/surveys/surveys/2023-annual-survey/questions.md

 ### In what technology domain(s) is Rust used at your company?

-~~If you've previously answered that your company is not actively using Rust, you can leave this question blank.~~
->> **Foundation justification: We'll be able to manage skip logic when setting up the survey, so there's no need to include this.**

 Type: select all that apply (optional)
->> **Foundation note: If there are any that can be assumed in "other" I think that will be better for UI**

 - Audio programming
 - Blockchain
 - Cloud computing applications